Mason Shaw: Amateur

 Growing up, Shaw played with the Lloydminster Universal Heat of the Alberta Major Bantam League and the Midget AAA Lloydminster Baker Hughes Bobcats of the Alberta Elite Hockey League.
 In his first year with the Heat, Shaw scored seven goals and 19 assists for 26 points through 28 games during the 2011–12 season.
 He later improved to a team-leading 66 assists and 20 goals for 86 points through 31 games.
 Shaw was subsequently named a 1st Team All-Star in the Alberta Midget AAA Hockey League.
 During his second season with the Heat, Shaw was one of six players selected to represent Team Northeast at the 2013 U16 Alberta Cup where helped them win the 2013 ATB Alberta Cup.
 Shaw was eventually drafted in the second round, 32nd overall, by the Medicine Hat Tigers in the Western Hockey League (WHL) Bantam Draft.
-He participated in the Tigers training camp but was re-assigned to the Baker Hughes Bobcats before the final roster was announced.
-After being re-assigned, Shaw competed in the 2013 Western Canada U16 Challenge Cup in Calgary where he won a gold medal with Team Alberta.
+He participated in the Tigers training camp but was reassigned to the Baker Hughes Bobcats before the final roster was announced.
+After being reassigned, Shaw competed in the 2013 Western Canada U16 Challenge Cup in Calgary where he won a gold medal with Team Alberta.

 Shaw played the 2013–14 season with the Bobcats where he finished second in the league in scoring with 17 goals and 33 assists through 31 games and won the Trevor Linder award as the league's Top Forward.
 He subsequently made his major junior hockey debut with the Tigers in the 2014–15 season.
 During the pre-season, Shaw was tied for 4th in league scoring with one goal and seven assists for eight points.
 His offensive progress continued into the regular season as he helped the Tigers maintain a 4-1-0-0 record to start the season while also leading the team in penalty minutes with nine.
 Shaw eventually scored his first career WHL goal in his sixth WHL game on October 3 to help the Tigers beat the Saskatoon Blades 8–1.
 He later missed a few games while competing for Team Canada Red at the World U17 Hockey Challenge and even more due to an injury.
 He required season-ending surgery after playing only 23 games and accumulating nine points and 13 penalty minutes.